 Hand-Drawn Shape Simulation

-Shape recognition is an essential property of the human intellect.
-Kids 2–3 years old can recognize objects even if they differ in size, position, orientation, or are severely deformed.
-For example, they quickly identify hearts in the image above and below.
+Shape recognition is a fundamental aspect of human cognition.
+Even at just 2–3 years old, children can effortlessly recognize objects despite variations in size, position, orientation, or even when the objects are significantly deformed.
+For instance, they can easily identify heart shapes in both the images above and below.

 About the Method

-Any shape consists of one or more smooth curves.
-For example, below is a heart shape composed of two such curves, green and red.
-In turn, a smooth curve can be described by a small set of control points on this curve since all other intermediate points can be recovered by Bezier interpolation.
-So, one or more text files with coordinates of control points fully describe the shape.
+Every shape can be deconstructed into one or more smooth curves.
+For example, the heart shape below consists of two such curves, highlighted in green and red.
+Each smooth curve can be defined by a small set of control points along its path, while the rest of the curve is reconstructed through Bézier interpolation.
+Consequently, a shape can be fully described using one or more text files containing the coordinates of these control points.

-To set the perspective transformation, we need the coordinates of 2 corresponding quadrangles:
+To apply this transformation, define the coordinates of two corresponding quadrilaterals:

-1. Src: we use the positions of the four crosses randomly placed in the blue zones.
+1. Src: The positions of four crosses randomly placed within the blue zones.

-2. Dst: the positions of the orange square corners (left image).
+2. Dst: The corners of the orange square (left image).

 from pathlib import Path